Eddayy/Eddayy.github.io/src/markdown/Resume.md

 + [Blocklime.com](https://www.blocklime.com/)
 + May 2018 – Current
 + Work on both the Front and Back-end for web and mobile development, also involve Etheruem Smart contract development and integration.
 I was also involve in private Blockchain infrastructure development and deployment using Quorum.
+Developed APIs using expressjs, fastify and Django and deployed on AWS.
+At blocklime, I started also initiatives to dockerise some services, improve team communication, setup meetings with upper management so issues are taken seriously and meetings with developers to share knowledge.

 **Intern**